 |Roderic I. Pettigrew||September 23, 2002||Present|

 The NIBIB extramural research program brings together the research communities of biomedical imaging, bioengineering, the physical sciences, and the life sciences to advance human health by improving quality of life and reducing the burden of disease.
-The extramural research program is organized into 3 divisions: Discovery Science and Technology, Applied Science and Technology, and Inter-Disciplinary Training.
+The extramural research program is organized into four divisions: Discovery Science and Technology, Applied Science and Technology, Inter-Disciplinary Training, and Health Information Technology.

 The Institute supports basic research and research training through investigator-initiated grants, contracts, program project and center grants, and career development and training awards.

 The NIBIB Intramural Research Program plays a key role in advancing the Institute's mission.
 Specifically, the program advances knowledge in imaging and bioengineering research using a combination of basic, translational, and clinical science.
 The intramural research program has also developed several unique training opportunities in these and related fields.

 The Intramural Research Program has expertise that spans technologies ranging in scale from near-atomic resolution to intact organisms.
 Current research areas include: molecular imaging probe development; nano theranostics; cardiovascular imaging; high resolution optical imaging; biophotonics; supramolecular structure and function; dynamics of macromolecular assembly; complex biological systems; immunochemical nanoscale analysis and diagnostics; pharmacokinetics and drug delivery; and non-invasive optical imaging.